 ORM Connection Lifecycle Hooks

-ORM connection lifecycle hooks provide programmatic interception points for critical pool events such as checkout, checkin, and connection creation.
+This guide is part of Framework Integration & Connection Lifecycle.
+ORM connection lifecycle hooks provide programmatic interception points for critical pool events such as engine connect, checkout, checkin, and close.
 By binding custom logic to these states, engineering teams can enforce connection validation, track latency, and prevent silent pool exhaustion.
-Understanding how these hooks integrate with the broader Framework Integration & Connection Lifecycle is essential for maintaining predictable query routing and avoiding thread starvation under high concurrency.
+Understanding how these hooks map to the underlying pool’s borrow and return mechanics is essential for maintaining predictable query routing and avoiding thread starvation under high concurrency.

 Key operational outcomes include: